ff6347/gestalten-in-code/projects/spirals-chaos/index.md

 ## First Algorithm
-This course had started with a practical part in which the task was to think about how to write a good set of rules.
+Right at the beginning of the course was a practical part and the task was to thought about how to write a good set of rules.

 ### Inspiration

-The Inspiration for the set of rules was a pattern which I had sketched some years ago.
-It was black and white and very geometrical.
-After some thoughts the idea was a bit modified and the set of rules was done.
-It was important to make the set of rules as short and also as simple as possible.
+The inspiration was a black and white pattern which is similar to a chess board.
+The text of the set of rules was written down briefly.

 ### This was my set of rules